AB1825 Law for California Sexual Harassment Training

 - Trainers must have the training and experience to train on certain subjects.
 Instructional designers must develop the training based on materials provided by qualified presenters with the knowledge and expertise in the prevention, discrimination and retaliation related to sexual harassment.

 - The regulations are very specific about who is considered qualified to be a trainer and provide criteria for determining the qualifications of corporate investigator’s, attorneys, HR professionals, training consultants, and professors and instructors who are permitted to create content and deliver the training.
+Please contact us if you have specific questions about whether an individual is qualified to provide sexual harassment training in California

 Regardless of the training method, the content of California sexual harassment training must include certain questions that assess learning, skill-building activities to measure understanding and application as well as scenarios with questions to keep the supervisors engaged.